TheSoundDefense/LiveSplit.ProjectedTime/README.md

 LiveSplit.ProjectedTime
 =======================

+"It's the greatest thing to happen to speedrunning." - SpikeVegeta

 This LiveSplit component displays an estimated final time for the run, given the runner's current rate of time gain/loss.
 The component can also display a percentage estimate of how much of the run is complete.

 For example, if the runner has lost 10 seconds in the first 10% of the run, the component will project that the runner will lose 100 seconds over the entire run, and display a projected time accordingly.